wang-joseph/wang-joseph/README.md

 <details>
   <summary>
-    Let's talk languages!
-Here are some frameworks and languages I know how to use, minus any esoteric ones that I pick up for 30 minutes and then forget completely (I'm looking at you, 🏁 🍇).
+    Here are some frameworks and languages I know how to use, minus any fun ones (I'm looking at you, 🏁 🍇).
   </summary>

 <div align="center">